 Detail detail detail.
 “The devil is in the detail.” my previous biz partner stressed this to a point where it is now embedded into my psyche and into how I work.

 If you are outsourcing make sure that you or the person working 1:1 with the outsourcer are very detail orientated.
-This way bullshit is caught fast and stopped at the front line, and where appropriate move fast and fire the outsourcer.
+This way errors are caught fast and stopped at the front line, and where appropriate move fast and fire the outsourcer.

 2. People skills